-The act permits a caretaker parent to continue receiving publicly funded child care for up to 13 weeks despite failure to meet employment, education, or training requirements.
-As a general condition of eligibility for publicly funded child care under law unchanged by the act, recipients must be employed or participating in a program of education or training for an amount of time reasonably related to the time that the parent's children are receiving publicly funded child care.
-The act permits the recipient to remain authorized to receive publicly funded child care for a single period of up to 13 weeks that may not extend beyond the recipient's 12-month eligibility period.
-Because federal law does not permit providing publicly funded child care to persons who do not meet work requirements, the continuous authorization the act provides for will have to be funded with state child care funds.
+The bill permits a caretaker parent to continue receiving publicly funded child care for up to 13 weeks despite failure to meet employment, education, or training requirements.
+As a general condition of eligibility for publicly funded child care, recipients must be employed or participating in a program of education or training for an amount of time reasonably related to the time that the parent's children are receiving publicly funded child care.
+As a result, parental job disruption could result in the children being admitted and removed from child care repeatedly.
+The bill permits the recipient to remain authorized to receive publicly funded child care for a single period of up to 13 weeks that may not extend beyond the recipient's 12-month eligibility period.
+Because federal law does not permit providing publicly funded child care to persons who do not meet work requirements, the continuous authorization the bill provides for would have to be funded with state child care funds.